Wounded Willy & Damaged Debbie

 -54DebbieDisplaced fracture of calcaneus boneRNone

--57WillyAngulated comminuted fracture of midshaft radius and ulnaR
+-57WillyAngulated comminuted fracture of midshaft radius and ulnaRNone

--58DebbieMinimally displaced distal radius fracture not involving wrist, offset bone endsN/A
+-58DebbieMinimally displaced distal radius fracture not involving wrist, offset bone endsLNone

 -59Debbie3rd and 4th metacarpals shatteredLThickened, back of hand